+19 images

 Jennifer Andrewes

-Andrew, thank you very much for your donation.
+Thank you for your donation Ralph.
 I appreciate it.

 Jennifer Andrewes